Venue: Promenade Hall

 Please register to attend if you’d like to confirm your attendance and receive an email reminder ahead of the event.
 Thank you!

 The resident quartet of our award-winning HeartStrings® program, the Rhapsodie Quartet includes our Co-Concertmaster Suzanne Beia, Principal Violist Christopher Dozoryst, Principal Cellist Karl Lavine, and violinist Laura Burns.
 United in mission, the members of the quartet create a fusion of talent, passion, and heart in their performances.
-Join us for our return to Overture Center’s Promenade Hall for our first indoor quartet recital of the season — it’s FREE and open to the public!
+Join us for our return to Overture Center’s Promenade Hall — it’s FREE and open to the public!